luanrabelo/splace/README.md

 ### Prerequisites
 Before you run **SPLACE**, make sure you have the following prerequisites installed on your system:
 - **Python Environment and Package Manager**
-    - Python **version 3.12 or higher**
+    - Python **version 3.12 or higher**[^1]
-    - conda
+    - conda[^1]
-    - git
+    - git[^1]
-    - singularity or docker (optional, but recommended for containerized execution)
+    - singularity or docker[^2]
 - **Required Software and Libraries**
     - `biopython` # For biological sequence handling and parsing
     - `syngenes`  # For gene nomenclature standardization
     - `mafft`     # For multiple sequence alignment
     - `trimal`    # For automated alignment trimming
     - `openpyxl`  # For Excel file handling
+[^1]: These prerequisites are essential for running SPLACE effectively.
+Please ensure they are installed and properly configured on your system.
+[^2]: Singularity or Docker is recommended for containerized execution, which can help manage dependencies and ensure consistent environments across different systems.
 &nbsp;
 ## Installation
 ##### [:rocket: Go to Contents Overview](#contents-overview)